karunmatthew/IntentClassifier/IntentClassification/README.md

 ## BASELINE SOLUTION

-The baseline solution can be found in baseline folder.
+The baseline solution can be found in mlp folder.
 The baseline solution uses a set of generic rules to identify the intent

 ## RASA